-- respond.
-In most instances, the response will be made promptly. - Students are obligated to properly identify themselves (Student I.D.) before being shown their record. - Students are obligated not to interfere with the normal operation of the office in which the record is being maintained. - Students are obligated to examine the record during regular hours maintained by the particular office. - Prior to giving a student his or her record for examination, all confidential data received prior to January 1, 1975, any information waived by the student, any information pertaining to other students and any financial records of parents will be removed. - The examination of the record shall be supervised. - Copies of records shall, upon request, be transmitted to the student after payment of established fees for such copies, unless payment of the fee prevents access. - II.
-The right to request the amendment of the student's education records that the student believes are inaccurate, misleading or in violation of the student's rights of privacy.
+- 5. Students are obligated not to interfere with the normal operation of the office in which the record is being maintained. - 6.
+Students are obligated to examine the record during regular hours maintained by the particular office. - Prior to giving a student his or her record for examination, all confidential data received prior to January 1, 1975, any information waived by the student, any information pertaining to other students and any financial records of parents will be removed. - 8.
+The examination of the record shall be supervised. - 9.
+Copies of records shall, upon request, be transmitted to the student after payment of established fees for such copies, unless payment of the fee prevents access.